 What does it mean to be a blue shirt athlete?

 Blue shirting is becoming a more popular (but hardly common) way to creatively manage the number of athletic scholarships.
 Blue shirt rules allow for unrecruited players to be awarded a scholarship at the start of freshman practice.
-Like a red shirt, they will practice with the team but won’t be allowed to play for a year.
 This allows a team that may have too many commits to essentially borrow against their next year’s scholarship total.
 The rules are rather strict in regard to what is defined as being “unrecruited.”
 That means there was no official visit taken by the athlete, the coach didn’t visit the athlete at home, there was no National Letter of Intent signed, and no form of athletic aid.

 Given those recruiting restrictions, it is still a pretty rare occurrence for a student-athlete to be considered for a blue shirt scholarship offer.